 The Company provides all crew members, regardless of status or length of service, the ability to take up to twenty-eight (28) weeks of unpaid job-protected leave.
 The leave is taken to provide care and support to a family member for whom a qualified health practitioner has issued a certificate stating that the individual has a serious medical condition with a significant risk of death.

-Crew members are advised to review the Family Medical/Compassionate Care Leave policy or contact Human Resources for more information.
+Crew members are advised to contact Human Resources for more information.